Heat unzips polymethacrylates

-“This a much better way than conventional recycling, where you usually start with a product and you go to a lower-end application,” says Athina Anastasaki, a polymer materials professor at the Swiss Federal Institute of Technology (ETH) Zurich who led the depolymerization research.
+“This is a much better way than conventional recycling, where you usually start with a product and you go to a lower-end application,” says Athina Anastasaki, a polymer materials professor at the Swiss Federal Institute of Technology (ETH), Zurich, who led the depolymerization research.

 Controlled radical polymerization lets chemists precisely tailor the molecular weights of the polymers they make.
-One type of this polymerization method, known as RAFT polymerization, does so by using capping groups, known as RAFT agents.
-These groups sit at the end of the polymer chains and mediate the radical polymer growth process.
+One type of this method, reversible addition−fragmentation chain transfer (RAFT) polymerization, does so by using capping groups, called RAFT agents.
+These groups sit at the end of the polymer chains and mediate the radical polymer growth.

-“What we asked ourselves was whether you could achieve the reverse process: unzip the polymer chains with the ultimate goal to not only regenerate the monomer but ideally also the RAFT agent,” Anastasaki says.
-Although RAFT polymerization gives chemists better control over a polymer’s molecular weight, making polymers this way is more expensive than other approaches.
-This is in part because of the expensive RAFT agents.
-Anastasaki reasoned that if there was a way to regenerate both the monomer and the RAFT agent, industry would find the polymerization method more attractive.
+But RAFT polymerization is more expensive than other approaches.
+This is in part because of the costly RAFT agents.
+Anastasaki reasoned that regenerating both the monomer and the RAFT agent would make the polymerization method more attractive to industry.

 Join the conversation